Trump Golf Course Features Monument To Fake Battle #FakeHistory

 — Donald J. Trump (@realDonaldTrump) August 12, 2017

-In the aftermath of last weekend’s brutality, which stemmed from a rally dedicated to “protecting” a statue of Robert E. Lee, the City of Baltimore quietly removed four Confederate statues from within its limits overnight.
-As The New York Times reports, the mayor made the decision following a wide vote and “in the best interests of my city.”
+In the aftermath of last weekend’s brutality, which stemmed from a rally dedicated to “protecting” a statue of Robert E. Lee, the city of Baltimore quietly removed four Confederate statues from within its limits overnight.
+As the New York Times reports, the mayor made the decision following a wide vote and “in the best interests of my city.”

 Mayors and citizens from several other U.S. cities are planning similar actions, and members of the U.S. Congress have now called for Confederate statues to be removed from the nation’s capital.